Hyperkalemia: Physiology

-Potassium is the most abundant intracellular cation and about 98% of the body's potassium is found inside cells, with the remainder in the extracellular fluid including the blood.
-Membrane potential is maintained principally by the concentration gradient and membrane permeability to potassium with some contribution from the Na+/K+ pump.
+Potassium is the most abundant intracellular cation.
+About 98% of the body's potassium is found inside cells, with the remainder in the extracellular fluid, including the blood.
+Membrane potential is maintained principally by the concentration gradient and membrane permeability to potassium, with some contribution from the Na+/K+ pump.
 The potassium gradient is critically important for many physiological processes, including maintenance of cellular membrane potential, homeostasis of cell volume, and transmission of action potentials in nerve cells.

 Potassium is eliminated from the body through the gastrointestinal tract, kidney and sweat glands.
 In the kidneys, elimination of potassium is passive (through the glomeruli), and reabsorption is active in the proximal tubule and the ascending limb of the loop of Henle.
 There is active excretion of potassium in the distal tubule and the collecting duct; both are controlled by aldosterone.
-In sweat glands potassium elimination is quite similar to the kidney, its excretion is also controlled by aldosterone.
+In sweat glands, potassium elimination is quite similar to the kidney; its excretion is also controlled by aldosterone.

 Regulation of serum potassium is a function of intake, appropriate distribution between intracellular and extracellular compartments, and effective bodily excretion.
 In healthy individuals, homeostasis is maintained when cellular uptake and kidney excretion naturally counterbalance a patient's dietary intake of potassium.
 When kidney function becomes compromised, the ability of the body to effectively regulate serum potassium via the kidney declines.
 To compensate for this deficit in function, the colon increases its potassium secretion as part of an adaptive response.
 However, serum potassium remains elevated as the colonic compensating mechanism reaches its limits.

 Elevated potassium

 Hyperkalemia develops when there is excess production (oral intake, tissue breakdown) or ineffective elimination of potassium.
 Ineffective elimination can be hormonal (in aldosterone deficiency) or due to causes in the kidney that impair excretion.

 Increased extracellular potassium levels result in depolarization of the membrane potentials of cells due to the increase in the equilibrium potential of potassium.
 This depolarization opens some voltage-gated sodium channels, but also increases the inactivation at the same time.
 Since depolarization due to concentration change is slow, it never generates an action potential by itself; instead, it results in accommodation.
-Above a certain level of potassium the depolarization inactivates sodium channels, opens potassium channels, thus the cells become refractory.
+Above a certain level of potassium, the depolarization inactivates sodium channels, opens potassium channels, thus the cells become refractory.
 This leads to the impairment of neuromuscular, cardiac, and gastrointestinal organ systems.
 Of most concern is the impairment of cardiac conduction, which can cause ventricular fibrillation and/or abnormally slow heart rhythms.